itzreqle/pocketbase-php-sdk/README.md

 ]
 ```

-In case of errors, the SDK will return an error message and the HTTP status code.
+In case of errors, the SDK will provide an error message along with the HTTP status code.

-## Contributing
+## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+Feel free to submit a Pull Request to enhance the SDK.

-## Support
+## ❓ Support

-If you encounter any problems or have any questions, please open an issue on the [GitHub repository](https://github.com/itzreqle/pocketbase-php-sdk/issues).
+If you encounter any issues or have questions, please open an issue on the [GitHub repository](https://github.com/itzreqle/pocketbase-php-sdk/issues).

-## License
+## 📄 License

 This project is licensed under the MIT License.